akash-network/docs/guides/sandbox/detailed-steps/part-8.-view-your-bids.md

 # View your Bids

-> _**NOTE**_ - a majority of Akash Sandbox providers implement a whitelist and only bid on deployments from known addresses.
-Please visit the [Akash Discord server](https://discord.akash.network/) and within the `general-chat` channel request that your Akash account is added to the whitelist.

 After a short time, you should see bids from providers for this deployment with the following command:

 ```bash